paigeadelethompson/r-se7/README.md

 * N-ch open-drain: 5 lines
 * P-ch open-drain I/O: 16 lines
 * P-ch open-drain output: 18 lines
+* datasheet includes schematics for debouncing and various other pin configurations which should closely resemble those of the stereo schematic where applicable

 ## A class amplifier (pure a control)
 * pin 13 - controls the A class for constant +/- 12V  (pure A mode) datasheet says pin it is P23/STB